-Providers can track the status of their submitted claims, submit individual claims, and determine what claims are in "pay" status on the Portal.
+Providers can track the status of their submitted claims, submit individual claims, correct errors on claims, and determine what claims are in "pay" status on the Portal.
 Providers have the ability to search for and view the status of all their finalized claims, regardless of how they were submitted (i.e., paper, electronic, clearinghouse).
 If a claim contains an error, providers can correct it on the Portal and resubmit it to ForwardHealth.

-Providers can submit an individual claim through DDE through the secure Portal.
+Providers can submit an individual claim or adjust a clain through DDE through the secure Portal.